Scoville scale: Capsicum peppers

 Capsicum chili peppers are commonly used to add pungency in cuisines worldwide.
-The range of pepper heat reflected by a Scoville score is from 500 or less (sweet peppers) to over 1.5 million (Carolina Reaper) (table below; Scoville scales for individual chili peppers are in the respective linked article).
+The range of pepper heat reflected by a Scoville score is from 500 or less (sweet peppers) to over 2.6 million (Pepper X) (table below; Scoville scales for individual chili peppers are in the respective linked article).
 Some peppers such as the Guntur chilli and Rocoto are excluded from the list due to their very wide SHU range.
-Others such as Pepper X, Dragon's Breath, and Chocolate 7-pot have not been officially verified.
+Others such as Dragon's Breath and Chocolate 7-pot have not been officially verified.

-and TRPV1 agonists in general

 The class of compounds causing pungency in plants such as chili peppers is called capsaicinoids, which display a linear correlation between concentration and Scoville scale, and may vary in content during ripening.
 Capsaicin is the major capsaicinoid in chili peppers.

-The Scoville scale may be used to express the pungency of other, unrelated TRPV1 agonists, sometimes with extrapolation for much hotter compounds.
-One such substance is resiniferatoxin, an alkaloid present in the sap of some species of euphorbia plants (spurges).
-Since it is 1000 times as hot as capsaicin, it would have a Scoville scale rating of 16 billion.
+The Scoville Heat Unit may be used to express the approximate pungency of other, unrelated TRPV1 agonists, sometimes with extrapolation for much hotter compounds.
+One such substance is resiniferatoxin, an alkaloid present in the sap of some species of Euphorbia plants (spurges).
+Since it is 1,000 times as hot as capsaicin, it would have a Scoville scale rating of 16 billion.
 In the table below, non-capsaicinoid compounds are italicized.
+The ratings for piperine (150,000 SHU) and gingerol (60,000 SHU) for example are comparative estimates and are not official Scoville ratings.
+While the ratings are expressed in Scoville Heat Units (SHU), they do not technically belong on the official Scoville scale because the scale is scientifically designed and defined exclusively for capsaicinoids found in chili peppers.